Therapeutic Phlebotomy Services: Top Places in the United States

 Risks of Excessive Donation

-Excessive blood donation can decrease iron and ferritin levels, leading to fatigue.
-It's usually advised to start donating blood when hematocrit levels are around 51–52 percent.
+Excessive blood donation can lower iron and ferritin levels.
+This may cause you to feel tired.
+It is generally recommended to start donating blood when your hematocrit levels are about 51–52 percent.

 Complementary Health Practices

-While baby aspirin and omega-3 fatty acids might reduce blood viscosity and related heart risks, they should not replace phlebotomy in managing polycythemia.
+Baby aspirin and omega-3 fatty acids can help thin your blood and lower heart risks.
+However, they should not take the place of phlebotomy in treating polycythemia.

 Where to Get a Therapeutic Phlebotomy in the United States?

-Important note: Most of these blood centers require an order from a physician if your hematocrit is too high for a regular blood donation.
-The Red Cross has a list of exclusions to determine who can donate blood.
+Important note: Most blood donation centers need an order from a doctor if your hematocrit level is too high for a regular blood donation.
+The Red Cross has a list of rules to decide who can donate blood.

 National Organization